 [ TABLE 2 HERE ]

 To be viewed as acceptably meeting expectations, good performance in at least 2 of the 3 traditional categories (i.e. R, T, L/A) is typically required in the UK; this is based on co-authors' experience and examination of the criteria documents.
 Word clouds below directly display an impression of key aims from the underlying text (Fig. 1), and how the aims were perceived by academics at the workshop (Fig. 2).
-Notable elements of the word clouds are summaried in the sections below (Sects. .3.1-.3.4), accompanied by explanation based on the co-authors' experience and reading of the underlying texts; a summary of the aspirational criteria used to assess UK academics precedes this.
+Notable elements of the word clouds are summarised in the sections below (Sects.
+5.3.1-5.3.4), accompanied by explanation based on the co-authors' experience and reading of the underlying texts; a summary of the aspirational criteria used to assess UK academics precedes this.

-In short, publishing novel science in peer-reviewed journals is the overriding imperative, winning funding to facilitate publications (i.e. by funding a post-doctoral researcher).
+In short, publishing novel science in peer-reviewed journals is the overriding imperative, followed by winning funding to facilitate publications (i.e. by funding a post-doctoral researcher).
 Teaching and Administration/Leadership are obligatory.
-Pervasive pressure (i.e. criteria) exists to undertake Impact/Enterprise work, in whichever diverse form, but in practice it remains lower in priority, is not obligatory, and is best engaged in if reportable outcomes also aligned with other drivers.
+Pervasive pressure (i.e. criteria) exists to undertake Impact/Enterprise work, in whichever diverse form, but in practice it remains lower in priority, is not usually obligatory, and is best engaged in if reportable outcomes are also aligned with other drivers.

-Thus, these results give an indicator of how our illustrative scientist may respond (e.g. in terms of prioritization) to time pressure within the work contextect .1.1 and direction from funding bodies .1.2.
+Thus, these results give an indicator of how our illustrative scientist may respond (e.g. in terms of prioritization) to time pressure within the work context in the presence of impact requirements, discussed in section 6.1.1, and direction from funding bodies discussed in section 6.1.2.

-.3.1 Research
+5.3.1 Research

-Key words for promotion to S show the need for a sustained high-quality research record (i.e. publications), and funding (Fig. 1a).
+Key words for promotion to SL show the need for a sustained high-quality research record (i.e. publications), and funding (Fig. 1a).
 Academics' perceptions focus on these even more dramatically (Fig. 2a).
 These are again repeated in our illustrative, representative profile (Table 2), but this also includes an emphasis on PhD supervision, and reputation.
 These may appear disparate, but in the experience of the academic co-authors are strongly bound together.

 A university scientist's international reputation is built almost entirely on novel, high quality, well cited peer-reviewed publications (i.e. journal papers); these evidence a research profile and incomplete (i.e. unpublished) work is of little value.
 Funding must be underpinned by related publications, with some flexibility to take moderate steps in new directions driven by curiosity, and provides the resources (e.g. post-docs) to create excellent publications.
-PhD students can publi in a university environment.
+Whilst PhD students’ development and needs are paramount in their supervision, a well-supported student can often (i.e. is typically well-advised to) co-publish with their supervisor, which is also to that academic’s benefit in a university environment where time to conduct their own hands-on research is limited.

-.3.2 Teaching
+5.3.2 Teaching